 Science with your Sound Card!

 WHENEVER ELECTRICAL EQUIPMENT IS CONNECTED TO A LIVING SUBJECT THERE IS A DANGER OF ELECTROCUTION due to malfunction.
 To minimize this risk, all connections to the subject should be electrically isolated from the main power lines, including the ground or neutral line.
 This means that there must be no electrical path between the subject and the line.

 For use on human subjects, always use properly designed and isolated equipment certified for the intended purpose.
-For small lab animals like rats, mice, and guinea pigs, however, the danger is usually considered minimal enough to use "home-made" preamplifiers without isolation.
+For small lab animals like rats, mice, and guinea pigs, however, the danger is often considered minimal enough to use certain equipment without isolation.
 Consult the animal use committee at your institution for details.

-An alternative isolation method for home or experimental use is to use a laptop computer that is running entirely from its internal battery; it must be completely disconnected from mains power, and from any other equipment (such as external disk drives or power amplifiers) that may be connected to mains power.
+An excellent isolation method for non-human subjects or self-experimentation is to use a laptop computer that is running entirely from its internal battery; it must be completely disconnected from mains power, and from any other equipment (such as external disk drives or power amplifiers) that may be connected to mains power.
 The laptop is thus completely isolated from the power lines.
-You can then connect battery powered preamplifiers or stimulators directly to the laptop, and to your subject.
+You can then connect USB- or battery-powered preamplifiers or stimulators directly to the laptop, and to your subject.
 Although providing excellent isolation, this method can suffer from limited battery life of the laptop.

 Questions?
 Comments?
 Contact us!We respond to ALL inquiries, typically within 24 hrs.

 © Copyright 2007 - 2021 by Interstellar Research